IliaShkola/honey-ifc/README.md

    ```
    This will generate a standalone executable in the `dist/` directory.

+### Configuration File
+When launched, Honey automatically creates a configuration folder to store user preferences and settings.
+The location of this folder depends on your operating system:

+- Windows:
+`%LOCALAPPDATA%\Honey\config.ini`
+(typically something like `C:\Users\YourName\AppData\Local\honeycomb\config.ini`)

+- Linux/macOS:
+`~/.local/share/honeycomb/config.ini`

+This is done to persist your interface theme.
+No personal or sensitive data is collected or transmitted.

 ## Running the Application
 Run the Honey executable from the folder with IFC files to analyze.